julien-boudry/Condorcet/Docs/VotingMethods.md

 > **Methods alias available (for function call)**: "BordaCount","Borda Count","Borda","Méthode Borda"

 ### Implementation Comments<!-- {docsify-ignore} -->
-By default the option is to start the count at n - 1.
+By default, the option is to start the count at 1.
 You can change it with BordaCount::setOption(), see below.

-In case of tie into a vote rank, follow this example:
+In case of a tie in a vote rank, follow this example:
 ```
 A>B=C=D=E>F
 A: 6 points